-Flatbush is a neighborhood in the NYC borough of Brooklyn.
-The area was founded in 1651 by Dutch Colonists and garnered the name Flatbush which means “flat woodland” or “wooded plain”.
+Flatbush is a neighborhood in the NYC borough of Brooklyn near our Brooklyn personal injury law firm.
+The area was founded in 1651 by Dutch Colonists and garnered the name Flatbush which means "flat woodland" or "wooded plain".

 For the first half of the twentieth century majority of the Flatbush residents were working class Irish-American and Jews.
 A demographic change occurred in the area during the 1970s and early 1980s.
 The area went from having mostly Irish, Italian and Jewish residents to majority Caribbeans.
 This demographic shift saw a shift as well in the number of abandoned or semi-abandoned buildings in this section.
 There were also several apartment houses that were deteriorated.
 Most of the well to do residents of Flatbush left and lower income immigrants replaced them.

 This demographic shift to immigrants has not stopped and in more recent years the Flatbush community has seen an increase of immigrants from the Caribbean, mainly from Guyana, Haiti, Trinidad and Tobago, Jamaica, Dominica and more.
 In addition to this demographic population are South Asian immigrants mainly from India and Pakistan and African countries like Nigeria, Ghana, Kenya, and Zimbabwe.